high tech Easter egg hunt. Someone hides a container of

 As the game has grown it's developed a number of variations.
 There are micro caches that are only large enough to contain a rolled up, or maybe folded flat paper log for you to sign.
 There are puzzle caches, and other spin-offs.
 (Here's a list of cache types.)
 There used to be locationless (also called reverse caches) and virtual caches, but as of the end of 2005 locationless caches are no longer supported by geocaching.com .
 Most (many?) preexisting virtual and webcam caches can still be hunted and logged as finds, but no new ones are being approved.

 There's more than one website that supports this game, but far-and-away the most extensive and most popular is, what else, geocaching.com -- also called Groundspeak.
 You get cache locations there and then return there to record your success or failure to find them.
 Near the upper middle of the main page you can enter your zipcode or address and get a list of the caches near you.
 Another geocaching site is Terracaching.com.
-They still support the wider variety of forms, but are quite small.
-A new kid on the block is OpenCaching
+They still support the wider variety of cache types, but are quite small.
+A new kid on the block is OpenCaching by the people who sell Garmin GPSrs.

 Click here to visit my photo journal of the places I've gone and caches I've found.

 One weakness is the FAQ's at the geocaching website aren't thorough.
-That's why I decided to create this page.
-To help beginners learn geocaching.
+That's why I decided to create this page -- to help beginners learn geocaching.
 Here's help with some of the fundamentals:(It's very difficult to give advice on this subject today because there are so many different ways to cache.
 As a result it's difficult to keep this section current.
 In 2004 when this article was first written the options were pretty limited.
-Multiple rewrites have made this section choppy and hard to read and it's probably out of date six months after the last revision which was in 2008 -- sorry)
+Multiple rewrites have made this section choppy and hard to read and it's probably out of date six months after the last revision which was in 2008 -- sorry.
+You may want to skip it and go on to)

 The most popular GPSr for beginning geocachers may be a Garmin eTrex Legend.
 I've never used one, but the more I learn about this unit the less I care for it.
-For three years I used a Magellan SporTrak Pro and was happy with it (This model was discontinued some time ago.
+For three years I used a Magellan SporTrak Pro and was happy with it (This model was discontinued a long time ago.
 You'll have a terrific deal on a beginning unit if you can get a used one with/cable for $50 or less on EBay.
-Be sure it has a cable.).
+Be sure it has a cable and you will need a serial port on your computer.
+Many computers don't have serial ports anymore.).
 A number of people believe the older Magellan units do a better job of finding locations in adverse conditions, like heavy tree cover, than the older eTrex and other low priced Garmins (Recent mid to upper priced Garmin models with high-sensitivity receivers probably do a little better than the SporTrak).
 The tradeoff is the older Magellan's take longer to settle down when you reach the general area of the cache.
 You have to wait a minute or so for them to decide on the final location, whereas the Garmin units don't have this delay.
 My Magellan did a good job in tree cover, but I did had to give it a minute or so to settle on an answer after I got near the cache.
 The bottom end of the Magellan and Garmen lines are inexpensive, but you may not be able to transfer waypoints to them from your computer.
 This rules them out for geocaching as far as I'm concerned.
 A few years ago I bought a Garmin 60CSx -- it was still considered the most popular handheld GPSr by geocachers as of January '11.
-I haven't found it a lot better than my SporTrak for basic cache finding, but it has some features that make it easier to use.
+[Note: My 60CSx failed in mid-2013 and I now have a Garmin 62s which also carries cache descriptions, and hints.]
+I haven't found the 60CSx a lot better than my SporTrak for basic cache finding, but it has some features that make it easier to use.
 USB is much better than Serial Port for sending/receiving data to the unit.
 Battery change-out is easier.
 The popup menus are nice.
 It holds more caches.
 Batteries last much longer.
 If you use it for maps (I don't) the color screen is easier to read.
 And, if you're an FTFer (First to Find) Garmin's direct download from the geocaching website into your unit is nice.
 Click here for my review-comparison of the 60CSx vs the SporTrak.You'll want a cable that hooks to your computer to download cache information into your unit.
 To repeat, some cheap models don't connect to a computer -- avoid them.
 Entering waypoints manually is very tedious; plus, the first time you wander off into some awful place because you entered one of all those numbers wrong you'll regret not buying a unit that lets you enter them with your computer.
 The cable itself is an optional extra with some inexpensive models, and it's cost can make-up the difference in the price of a better unit, so consider that if using cost as a deciding factor.
 You don't need a high end GPSr for geocaching.

 Here's a page of geocacher reviews of GPRs.